-Among the wildland features worthy of protection specified in the Wilderness Act are geological formations.
+Among the wildland features specified in the Wilderness Act as worthy of protection are geological formations.
 Wilderness areas protect a vast array of landforms, displaying rocks forged across billions of years of Earth's history.

 The diverse coastal landforms of the Phillip Burton Wilderness on the Point Reyes Peninsula include everything from sea-sculpted headlands to the strike of the San Andreas Fault.
 In Utah's red-rock country, rivers have sliced steep-sided gulches through multicolored sedimentary monoclines in the Box-Death Hollow Wilderness.
 Southern Alaska's Glacier Bay Wilderness protects some of the world's grandest tidewater glaciers spilling down from towering oceanfront mountains.
 Ancient seafloor sediments and deposits washed out of the newborn Rockies form the pliable (and fossil-rich) layers that have been eroded into exotic pillars, castellated tablelands, and knife-edge ridges in the Badlands Wilderness of South Dakota.